adamgross42/FTMS-rower/README.md

 ## Usage
-1.) clone the repo into your webserver
+1.) clone the repo into your webserver directory
 2.) put a video named "video.mp4" into the video-folder
 3.) open page in your browser on your android based phone or tablet - see [the list of supported browsers](#supported-browsers)
 4.) connect your rowing machine with the "connect"-button